Hacked505/mycleaner/README.md

 ```

-<p>After entering the command, you can enter the necessary folders or files
+>After entering the command, you can enter the necessary folders or files
 , or simply drag them to the console.
-Their absolute paths will be used after launch.</p>
+Their absolute paths will be used after launch.

 ---
-Additionally:
----
+>Additionally:

-<p>After installing the package, you can run the utility by calling the command:</p>
+>After installing the package, you can run the utility by calling the command:
-<p>Be careful!
+>Be careful!
 When adding folders, all files from all subfolders
-will be added recursively.</p>
+will be added recursively.

     After installing the package with the command pip install mycleaner,
     you can run the console utility with the following command: